-An important tool for enforcing the federal Fair Housing Act, known as "Disparate Impact," is currently under challenge in the Supreme Court.
+In June 2015, the Supreme Court upheld the use of "Disparate Impact" under the Fair Housing Act in Texas Department of Housing and Community Affairs v.
+The Inclusive Communities Project.
 Disparate impact is a legal doctrine that holds that facially neutral practices and policies may violate the Fair Housing Act if they have an unjustified discriminatory effect on the basis of a protected class regardless of intent.
 The following is an example of the implementation of disparate impact theory from the National Fair Housing Alliance:

 A city decides to prohibit all housing that would be affordable to working-class people, and that has the effect of excluding most or all people of color in that region.
-If that city cannot show a valid reason for its policy, or if a more fair and effective alternative is available, then the policy would have to be set aside under the disparate impact approach.7
+If that city cannot show a valid reason for its policy, or if a more fair and effective alternative is